 For me, winemaking is about the experiences – the challenges that each vintage brings, the opportunity to learn the subtle nuances of each vineyard, and the constant discovery of how best to craft wines that are true to their varietal character while maintaining the uniqueness of the terroir.
 At Columbia Crest, we take great pride in our ability to use these experiences to craft wines that are an expression of the vintage and the region. ”

 Juan Muñoz-Oca, Head Winemaker

 As winemaker, Muñoz Oca is responsible for producing the winery’s portfolio of Reserve, H3, and Grand Estates wines.
 He joined Columbia Crest in 2003 and was named winemaker in 2011.
 Prior to 2011, he was dedicated to the winery’s red wine program.
-He worked alongside Ray Einberger - whose 2005 Reserve Cabernet Sauvignon became the first Washington wine to be named ‘Wine of the Year’ by Wine Spectator in 2009.
+It was during this time that the 2005 Reserve Cabernet Sauvignon was produced, becoming the first Washington wine to be named ‘Wine of the Year’ by Wine Spectator in 2009.